Welcome to the LAMBDA Website

 The Longitudinal Analysis of Mathematical Brain Development and Abilities (LAMBDA) Learning Community is investigating the development of fraction knowledge in children.
 Knowledge of fractions and mathematical competence are important determinants of life chances in modern society and are even known to impact educational, employment, and health outcomes.
 Despite the importance of fraction knowledge, children and adults often encounter considerable difficulties understanding fractions.

-To better understand how basic perceptual abilities rooted in the human brain support the learning and use of fractions, we are following children from 2nd to 5th, and 5th to 8th, grade in a four year longitudinal study.
+To better understand how basic perceptual abilities rooted in the human brain support the learning and use of fractions, we are following children from 2nd to 5th, and 5th to 8th, grade in a four-year longitudinal study.
+Children come in to our lab 2-3 times/year and complete a variety of tasks and standardized tests, most of which assess their reading, math, and spatial skills as well as other “higher end” cognitive functions, like memory and attention.
+Additionally, some kids participate in a (functional) MRI scan each year.

 As part of the LAMBDA Learning Community participants will: